 Add the dry to the wet and mix until just combined.
 Over-mixing will result in dense bread.

-Stir in the grated zucchini and chocolate chips if desired.
+Stir in the grated zucchini and chocolate chips or nuts if desired.

 Pour the mixture into the prepared pan and top with more chocolate chips if desired.